 How To Make Smoked Eggs

-Smoked eggs are so incredibly simple to make!
-You’ll be cooking and smoking these a dozen at a time for breakfast, snacks, to toss into salads… you name it!
-This post will teach you the best way to cook smoked eggs, tips for peeling them, and the best info for smoking and serving them!
+Smoked eggs are incredibly simple to make.
+Once you get the hand of the process, you’ll be cooking and smoking these a dozen at a time for breakfast, snacks, salads, and everything in between.
+This post will teach you the best way to cook smoked eggs, tips for peeling them, and the best info for smoking and serving them.

 How to Smoke Eggs

 Here’s how to smoke eggs.
 The process is easy, and all you need is a dozen eggs, wood, and the smoker of your choice.

 - Cook the eggs.
 Preheat the smoker to 325 degrees F. Place the eggs directly on the grill grates.
 You will notice small brown spots from where the eggs were touching the grates.
 They are harmless and don’t affect the quality of the eggs.
 I have found the perfect time for eggs cooked in the smoker is 30 minutes.